moonsharp-devs/moonsharp_org/callback.md

 script.Globals["Mul"] = (Func<int, int, int>)Mul;
 {% endhighlight %}

-This sets the "Mul" variable in the global environment to point to the Mul delegate of the application.
+This sets the ``Mul`` variable in the global environment to point to the ``Mul`` delegate of the application.
-We are casting the delegate to it's type of Func<int, int, int> to please the C# compiler here - whatever technique you use to cast the delegate to a System.Object is ok.
+We are casting the delegate to it's type of ``Func<int, int, int>`` to please the C# compiler here - whatever technique you use to cast the delegate to a ``System.Object`` is ok.

-Also, note that we defined the methods to be static, but in this case there's no need at all for them to be; instance methods are good to go.
+Also, note that we defined the methods to be ``static``, but in this case there's no need at all for them to be; instance methods are good to go.

 #### Exercise 2: Returning a sequence of numbers